open-dynamic-robot-initiative/bolt/readme.md

 After these command you should have a workspace folder containing a src folder containing the bolt package and all it's dependencies.

-You cna use `colcon build` to compile all.
+You can use `colcon build` to compile all.

 ## Authors